 Independent Retailer Month

 This is a great time for “shop local” campaigns, similar to those around Black Friday.
 If you have a book of small shops in a central location, they could work together to create bundles of goods for the month.
-Hit channels throughout the month with consistent messaging on radio, TV, display ads, social media and email marketing.
+Hit channels throughout July with consistent messaging on radio, display ads, social media and email marketing.
 For email marketing, suggest that companies share lists to expand reach.

 National Picnic Month

-Picnics made a comeback during the pandemic when inside dining was unavailable.
-They are still popular and align with the growth of consumers visiting national parks and getting outside.
-Your local grocer could run a picnic pack promotion via radio, TV, social media and display ads.
 Restaurants can also get in on this with a picnic to-go takeout offer on social media or via SMS or email marketing.
 Geofencing would be effective as well for those near grocery stores, restaurants and parks.

 July National Days